enenra/space-engineers-utilities/README.md

 * Empty target objects can be set in dedicated panel
 * Subpart scenes within the same file can be instanced into their parent scenes
 * Full multi-scene support
+* Export material library to XML
+* Link MatLibs directly from the UI
+* Warning when empties are set up in a way that won't work ingame

 ## Installation
 1. Download the latest release of the addon from the releases section, enable it in Blender.